 - Oil and gas reserves in the Timor Sea

-- Support from the Community of Portuguese Language Countries
+- Support from the Community of Portuguese Speaking Countries

 - Attractive tourist destination (protected natural sites, rich cultural heritage)

-- Vulnerable to natural disasters (landslides, typhoons, floods); underdeveloped infrastructure (health, education, transportation)
+- Vulnerability to natural disasters (landslides, typhoons, floods), underdeveloped infrastructure (health, education, transportation)

-- Heavily dependent on oil revenues and food imports (underdeveloped agriculture)
+- Very high dependence on oil revenues and food imports (low agricultural development)

-- Nearly half of the population lives below the poverty line
+- Almost half of the population lives below the poverty line

 - High unemployment rate among young people (40%)

 Economic growth supported by the rebound in public investment